luizbgomide/EclipsePhase2e-ptbr/src/16/13-apps-and-alis.md

 **Bedlam:** Bedlam assaults the ego with traumatic mental input, inflicting mental stress.
 Victims are overwhelmed with horrific, monstrous, sanity-ripping sensory and emotional tracks.
 Each attack inflicts SV 1d10, +1d6 per superior success.

 **Cauterizer:** This scorch app rips into the ego with destructive neurofeedback routines.
-Against a cyberbrained ego, the cauterizer inflicts DV 1d10 + 5, +1d6 per superior success, to the target's morph (this is physical damage, not mesh damage).
+Against a cyberbrained ego, the cauterizer inflicts DV 1d10 + 5, +1d6 per superior success, to the target’s morph (this is physical damage, not mesh damage).
 Against an infomorph, the cauterizer inflicts a DV 3d10 mesh attack of digitized neurological damage.

 **Nightmare:** Nightmares trigger anxiety and panic attacks within the victim by stimulating the neural circuitry representing the amygdala and hippocampus.
 The target ego must make a WIL Check.
 If they succeed, they are shaken, suffering a −10 impairment modifier to all actions until the end of the next action turn.
 If they fail, they suffer SV 1d6 and suffer an [acute stress response](../12/18-mental-health.md#acute-stress-responses) lasting for 1d6 minutes, +1 per superior failure.